History of Bruce Willis in Timeline

 On June 24, 1998, Bruce Willis and Demi Moore announced their separation.

-In a July 1998 interview with George magazine, Bruce Willis expressed his opinion that organized religions are dying forms.
+In a July 1998 interview with George magazine, Bruce Willis shared his views on organized religion, stating that they are dying forms and relics of modern mythology.

 October 18, 2000: Divorce Finalized